pace-rs/dev-docs/src/development/domain_language.md

 - **Explanation:** Archives in PARA are where completed, inactive, or irrelevant projects and tasks are stored.
-In Pace, completed projects and activities could be moved to an archive section, helping users keep their active workspace clutter-free while retaining access to past records for review or analysis.
+In Pace, completed projects and activities could be moved to an archive section, helping users keep their active workspace clutter-free while retaining access to past records for reflection or analysis.

 Incorporating these terms from GTD and PARA into Pace not only broadens its applicability across different productivity systems but also provides users with